robinmetral/website/pages/notes/weeknote-7-fluctuating-weather-and-feelings.md

 ## More outdoor climbing

-...at the Mazet crag[^2] on Monday with the parents (first unsupervised lead climbing outdoors) and bouldering at Casteljau on Sunday with friends.
+...at the [Mazet crag](https://www.ffme.fr/sne-fiche/637/) (sectors _Petite Aiguille_ and _Troubadour_) on Monday with the parents (first unsupervised lead climbing outdoors) and bouldering at Casteljau on Sunday with friends.

 I'm super happy that C and I can finally climb outdoors independently!!
 We're also fully equipped since we dropped by the amazing [Face Sud](https://www.face-sud.com/) store (near Vallon) a couple weeks ago.
-(We're missing a few quickdraws[^3], one carabiner[^4] and a couple <span lang="fr">_maillons rapides_</span>[^5].)
+(We're missing a few quickdraws[^2], one carabiner[^3] and a couple <span lang="fr">_maillons rapides_</span>[^4].)

 It wasn't the first time we went bouldering outdoors (we did a bit of that back in 2021 with C and J in the same area, Casteljau, and we even have a crashpad here), but it was really nice to go with people who knew the place.
-N and J (another J[^6]) know the place like the back of their hands and I enjoyed the boulders a lot more with them bringing us to their favorite problems, giving us tips when we got stuck etc. Outdoor bouldering is as tricky as indoors (read: trickier than rope climbing) but here there's no colorful resin hold, only hard-to-notice little gaps or lumps in the rock, sometimes obscured by moss.
+N and J (another J[^5]) know the place like the back of their hands and I enjoyed the boulders a lot more with them bringing us to their favorite problems, giving us tips when we got stuck etc. Outdoor bouldering is as tricky as indoors (read: trickier than rope climbing) but here there's no colorful resin hold, only hard-to-notice little gaps or lumps in the rock, sometimes obscured by moss.
 Being shown around by regulars was great.

 And we were also at the gym on Wednesday and Friday.
 And (I'm getting ahead of myself but) we just got back a session this Monday evening, April 17th (week 16), and I'm very happy to have finally finished another purple project that I worked on all throughout the week (15).